SmileiPIC/tutorials/advanced_wakefield.rst

 An ultra high intensity laser enters an under dense plasma.
 It propagates in the plasma and creates a non linear plasma wave in its wake.
+Electrons from the plasma are eventually trapped in this wave and accelerated to high energies.

 Step by step tutorial
 ^^^^^^^^^^^^^^^^^^^^^^^^